akinmertbur/BookReview-Project/README.md

 ### Viewing Book Details

-* Click on the "my notes" button from the homepage to view its details.
+* Click on the 'My Notes' button for each book on the homepage to view its details.
 * The details page includes the book's title, author, review, notes, date read, recommendation score, and cover image.

 ### Editing Book Details